jf-t/calculator/README.md

 - ```npm test```

 Note: The jasmine tests are only written to test the calculator logic itself.
 I only had enough time at the end of the day to write those tests because I felt they are the most meaningful tests to have.
 I didnt get around to any react/redux tests..
 They would be really small anyway.

+I wrote the classes for this in pre es6 React, but I know how to write the same components in es6+ React, but I just chose to do it this way.